 You can’t do it alone because it’s been going nowhere; instead, becoming worse to the point that you’re being false with each other.
 There is all likelihood that a mate can deny the issue of negativity in a relationship by attempting to point the finger in an accusatory gesture.

 In that case, you realize the partnership is no longer important to them.
-That means you need to become involved in individual counseling and move forward on your own, finding a healthy relationship and ridding yourself of this toxicity.
+That means you need to become involved in individual counseling and move forward on your own, finding ahealthy relationship and rid yourself of this toxicity.

 Check out this video about the types of lying and dealing with these relationship lies:

-How to let go of negative thought patterns in a relationship?
+10 ways to let go of negative thought patterns in a relationship

 Remind yourself that your thoughts don’t define you.
 You are holding them while taking a look at the negativity and keeping it in a safe place but choosing not to react at the moment.